 - Sales Channels: Online (digital) and offline (physical) commerce

-A streaming service from a legacy media company has not scaled past 10MM subscribers after six years, and does not offer a large enough library to offer a daily value proposition for users.
+A streaming service from a legacy media company has not scaled past 10MM subscribers after six years.
+Also, it does not offer a large enough library to offer a daily value proposition for users.

 How does the PARQOR Hypothesis framework work?

-It offers a set of attributes for evaluating a media company, as IAC’s letter to shareholders highlights “Disney’s advantages over pure-play streaming companies with an iconic brand and multiple avenues to monetize the same intellectual property between streaming, theatrical releases, merchandise, and theme parks…”
+The PARQOR Hypothesis offers a set of attributes for evaluating a media company which were inspired by IAC’s August 2020 letter to shareholders: “Disney’s advantages over pure-play streaming companies with an iconic brand and multiple avenues to monetize the same intellectual property between streaming, theatrical releases, merchandise, and theme parks…”